[Updated 15 November 2019]

 Going up the Namsan (or N Seoul) Tower isn’t free but you can save some bucks by skipping the cable car!
 The tower is accessible by foot or shuttle buses

+P.S.
 Did you know that visiting the famous Gyeongbukgung palace is one of the 11 unforgettable experiences in Seoul for every solo Muslimah traveller

-Note: You'll need to purchase
+Note: You'll still need to purchase

 Credit: Ezaad Dollah on Facebook